zora-wuw/features/README.md

 * Output-Folder : write output files into this path
 * Language :
   - If "1", keep the rows with English letters and numbers
-  - If "2", keep all rows.
+  - If "2", keep all rows
   - If "3", keep the rows with non-English letters
 * Delete-None :
-  - If "1", the rows with "none" value will be deleted.
+  - If "1", the rows with "none" value will be deleted
-  - If "2", the rows with "none" value will not be deleted.
+  - If "2", the rows with "none" value will not be deleted

 Outputs:
 * CSV files